dotneko/omg/README.md

 The default keyring-backend is `test`, but can be modified using the flag `--keyring`.
 For example, to use the `pass` keyring-backend, specify `--keyring pass` when executing your command.
 This default could be configured in the `.omgconfig.yaml` config file.

-To automate transactions, specify `--auto` or `-a`.
+To automate transactions, specify `--yes` or `-y`.
 When this flag is used, transaction prompts are automatically confirmed, therefore *be sure that the transaction is what you want to execute*.
 Note that this is only confirmed to work for the default keyring-backend `test`.

 > N.B. **omg is a wrapper for the onomyd daemon and *DOES NOT* have access to the user's private keys/mnemonic**